-If a “Spontaneous Untrained Volunteer” (SUV) works with your team, have them complete this form/waiver, andsend it to the state DR office along with your team’s Personal Info Updates after the deployment.
+If a “Spontaneous Untrained Volunteer” (SUV) travels and works with your team, have them complete this form/waiver, and send it to the state DR office along with your team’s Personal Info Forms after the deployment.

 The Unit Leader will complete and turn in a team roster.
 There are several ways to do this – choose one of these ways:

 Any request for help is recorded on SCDR3.
-This form then becomes a work order.
-This work order/assignment is taken to the Command Post, and the Incident Commander then gives the assignment to the appropriate Unit Leader .
-When the unit has completed the assignment, the SCDR3 is returned to the Command Post assignment desk and is filed.
+This form is taken to the Command Post, where it serves as a work order.
+The Incident Commander then gives the work order to the appropriate Unit Leader .
+When the unit has completed the job, the SCDR3 is returned to the Command Post and filed.
 Keep updated blank copies of these forms on your unit in case someone walks up and asks for assistance.
 FYI: Protocol is that they call the Command Post with their request; so if you are asked to assist someone before you leave the area, call the Command Post to get permission from the Incident Commander before proceeding.

 NOTE: Before beginning any assignment, written permission of the property owner MUST be obtained on form SCDR3.